onlyquake/xonotic-wiki/Introduction_to_QuakeC.markdown

 vector
 ------

 This type is basically three floats together.
 By declaring a `vector v`, you also create three floats `v_x`, `v_y` and `v_z` (note the underscore) that contain the components of the vector.
+GMQCC also accepts dot notation to access these components: `v.x`, `v.y` and `v.z`

+**COMPILER BUG:** Always use `entity.vector_x = float` instead of `entity.vector.x = float`, as the latter creates incorrect code!
+Reading from vectors is fine, however.

 Vectors can be used with the usual mathematical operators in the usual way used in mathematics.
 For example, `vector + vector` simply returns the sum of the vectors, and `vector * float` scales the vector by the given factor.
-Note however that dividing a vector by a float is NOT supported, one has to use `vector * (1 / float)` instead.
 Multiplying two vectors yields their dot product of type float.

 Common functions to be used on vectors are `vlen` (vector length), `normalize` (vector divided by its length, i.e. a unit vector).

 Vector literals are written like `'1 0 0'`.

-**COMPILER BUG:** Always use `vector = vector * float` instead of `vector *= float`, as the latter creates incorrect code!

 string
 ------